-Friands are small almond cakes, a version of the classic Financier cakes.
-Both cakes are made with egg whites, almond meal, powdered sugar and a small amount of flour.
-The major difference is in the butter: while the Friands use melted butter, the Financier is made with brown butter.
+Friands are almond mini cakes, a version of the classic Financier cakes.
+Both types of cakes are made with butter, egg whites, almond meal, powdered sugar and a small amount of flour.
+The major difference between the two types is in the butter: while the Friand uses melted butter, the Financier is made with brown butter.

-Pairing the tiny cakes with Lemon Curd is only a serving suggestion, though a very tasty one.
+Pairing the tiny cakes with Lemon curd is only a serving suggestion, though a very tasty one.
 It is also quite practical, as it puts the remaining egg yolks into good use, so it’s a win-win situation!
+Try it and enjoy.

 Makes: 12 mini Bundt cakes